The Teaching Model

 https://resus.org.au/faq/will-i-do-harm-if-i-give-chest-compressions-to-someone-with-a-beatingheart/

-Current guidance suggests that you should if you can, to reduce the risk of Covid-19 infection.
+Current guidance suggests that you should cover a casualty's face if you can, in order to reduce the risk of Covid-19 infection.

 We take a very practical approach to this advice and suggest that if the casualty has a facemask it can be applied before chest compressions begin.
 But, unless a cover is immediately to hand, the commencement of CPR must not be delayed by looking for face covering.